Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 The game controller that I created also provided the logic for alerting swarmlings to nearby workers and switching their current target.
 The swarmling controller picks the nearby player as a target first, then a nearby worker, then a random resource depot to patrol to if no enemies are nearby.

+**Liam:** I'm not quite sure what category these contributions fall under, so I'm listing them here.

+I implemented code for:
+- Displaying the information stored within Jackson's Inventory class to the player via the UI
+- The CardInfo struct, which stores all necessary information about a card for various scripts to utilize.
+- A simplified version of cards to display to the UI, since the fully detailed cards contained too much information to fit on screen at once
+- The ice spike & force bolt card logic.
+- The entirety of the Instructions scene & Credits scene.

 **Navya:** For the game logic, I worked on the market controller which allowed for the user to buy a card from a market (when near) if the user had sufficient funds.
 Following that, the card was then added to the deck of the user.
 The whole logic for a market was pretty simple as each market sold only one card.
 Hence, we designated particular markets to particular instancs of a card statically before run.